Eternalhazed/Storytellerwikiclick2/CONTRIBUTING.md

 collaboration, please review the guidelines below before submitting your contributions.

-## License for Contributions
+## Terms for Contributions

 By contributing to this project, you agree that:

-1. All contributions are licensed under the CC0 1.0 Universal (Public Domain Dedication).
+1. All contributions are dedicated under the CC0 1.0 Universal (Public Domain Dedication).
 This means you dedicate your contributions to the public domain to the fullest extent permitted by law, and you waive any copyright or related rights you hold in the contribution.